Services & Background Processes

 Log Files

-Every DocMan service writes to its own log file.
+Every DocuMan service writes its stdout and stderr streams to separate log files via NSSM.
 Logs are the first place to look when something is not working.

 Default Log Locations